halfer/TemplateSystem/README.md

 Components
 ----------

 The developer may also include a partial with its own logic, otherwise known as a component.
-To do this, a component class must be created in `/components` inside the plugin, and it must extend `TemplateComponentBase`.
+To do this, a component class must be created in `/components` inside the plugin, and it must extend `ComponentBase`.
 This may then be called thus:

 	<?php $this->renderComponent( 'ClassName', 'componentName' ) ?>